RaoAbhimanyuYadav/deeplogic/readme.md

 ## Approach

-Firstly I have to connect my django app with Postgresql. then i started out finding for a library that can convert pdf to text then i understand they work with typed character now i have started finding library that uses OCR for conversion.
+Firstly I have to connect my django app with Postgresql.

+Then I started out finding for a library that can convert pdf to text then I understand they work with typed character.
+Now, I have started finding library that uses OCR for conversion.

-Now i have my basic functional app now I added authorization Now a basic working app is ready
+After this I have a basic functional app.
+Then I added authorization.

-Now i started modifing app in such a way that it can fullfill the instruction Finally working is fine.
-Now i started working on styling
+A basic working app is ready.
+So, I started modifing app in such a way that it can fullfill the instruction and added styling to the app.

 ## Challenges faced

-installation and intial set up for postgresql and pgadmin4 finding out better library for converting images to text using OCR
+- Installation and intial set up for postgresql and pgadmin4
+- Finding out better library for converting images to text using OCR

 ## Learned from assignment

-POSTGRES
+- Django with POSTGRES
-pdf/jpeg/png to text using OCR
+- pdf/jpeg/png to text using OCR

-## Link to app working
+## Link to app working video